tomeichlersmith/denv/docs/src/manual.md

 can share between users and so it is excluded from the default `.gitignore` generated within `.denv`.
 All other files within `.denv` are internal to denv and can only be modified at your own risk.

+## Sharing Environment Variables

+The syntax for sharing environment variables with the denv is a bit terse, so it is helpful to display some examples.

+By default (without **\-\-no\-copy\-all** when running **denv init**), **denv** will copy all possible environment variables from the host into the denv.
+This means one can

+    export foo=bar
+    printenv foo      # prints out "bar"
+    denv printenv foo # also prints "bar"

+In some situations, this is over-sharing and you can disable this so that host environment variables are not copied into the denv anymore.

+    denv config env all no
+    export foo=bar
+    printenv foo      # prints out "bar"
+    denv printenv foo # does not print anything and returns the error code 1

+Even with copying all environment variables disabled, one can still copy specific values from the host or set specific variables to have specific values for the denv.

+    denv config env copy baz myfoo=mybaz
+    denv printenv myfoo # prints "mybaz"
+    printenv myfoo      # does not print anything and returns error code 1 denv printenv baz   # not set in host yet so does not print anything export baz="hooray"
+    denv printenv baz   # prints "hooray"

 # INSTALLATION